For AO1 you need to know:

 The Euthyphro dilemma

 In Philosophy, a Dilemma is when there are two ways something could be, each way leading to a problem.
-The two ways are called horns.
-Religious believers tend to think that goodness comes from God, but Plato claims there is a dilemma for that belief; there are two ways goodness could come from God, each with problems:
+The two options are called horns.

 The Euthyphro dilemma in its modern form asks: is what God commands good because it is good (1st horn), or is it good because God commands it?
 (2nd horn).